Home

 This is another look at that canyon we drove through to get to Balanced Rock.

-This is columnar basalt.
+This is columnar jointed basalt.
 We have seen it before at Ft Davis in Texas, at Devils Tower in Wyoming and the Needles in the Black Hills of South Dakota.

 To me this looks like the "pillow basalt" that was created when hot lava met water.
 You will recall that pillow basalt is the porous basalt that the water in the Snake River Aquifer flows through.